What Can You Do When An Internet Outage Occurs?

 - Operation error: Whether it’s incorrect IP addresses, improper wiring, or an incorrectly configured firewall, operation errors can occur when an internet connection is not installed properly.

-First of all, you want to rule out connectivity issues by plugging your computer directly into the port used by your Ethernet cables.
+First of all, you can rule out many connectivity issues by plugging your computer directly into one of the ports used by your Ethernet cables (look for and find your router).
 Then you can proceed with the following troubleshooting options.

 - If that doesn’t seem to work, your second option is to refresh your computer’s Internet signal.
 This is your IP (Internet Protocol) address.
 It’s usually a different address each time your computer connects to the Internet.
 This type of reboot can change depending on the type of system you may have, Mac or Windows.
 If you happen to look on your modem and the light is flashing, you can guarantee that the issue is in regards to your cable company and your home setup.

-- When all else fails, pick up the phone, call your technician, and just wait it out.
+- When all else fails, pick up the phone, call your technician, wait for updates.

-If you want to monitor your connection closely, there’s help to diagnose problems with a range of tools that will tell you when your internet connection is down.
+If you want to monitor your connection closely and get alerts if there are any issues, there’s help to diagnose problems with a range of tools.
+These will tell you when your internet connection is down.
 As a B2B provider, we use Nagios to monitor our entire IT infrastructure and customer circuits.

 Internet outages aren’t uncommon.
 Depending on your network, various service providers experience rolling outs intermittently.
 Sometimes these black outs are scheduled, to provide downtime and updates.
 Other times they are unexpected.

-Internet black outs don’t just effect home users.
+Internet outages and ‘black outs’ don’t just effect home users.
 They can happen on a much wider scale, causing issues across a state or the country.

 Though power was only out for about 45 minutes (a lifetime in this day and age), websites were not fully visible and functional until hours later.
 Hundreds of thousands of visitors simply expecting the sites to work were left with error messages.
 This resulted in huge losses of business and revenue.

 Whether you’re a large-scale data center or a small home user, you’re not immune to Internet outages.
-These first world problems occur for a variety of issues, but for every issue, there is a solution.
+These first world problems occur for a variety of issues.
+For every internet outage issue, there is always a solution.

-The next time you find yourself without the Internet, try solving it yourself.
+The next time you find yourself battling an Internet outage, try solving it yourself.
 If that fails, call your support technician.
 If they are unable to resolve the problem, they should be able to provide more information as to what has caused the issue, offer regular updates and hopefully an ETA for a return of service.

-But in the meantime, go out and enjoy some fresh air.
-The Sun won’t kill you.
+But in the meantime, go out and enjoy some fresh air!